The NSW Government is boosting the capacity of councils to speed up assessment times and deliver much-needed housing in regional NSW.

 Ensuring that support is provided equitably to all councils across regional NSW will be considered, as well as councils that have experienced natural disasters such as bushfires and flooding.

-Council applications will be reviewed by an evaluation committee made up of representatives from the Department of Planning and Environment and the Department of Regional NSW.
+Council applications will be reviewed by an evaluation committee made up of representatives from the Department of Planning, Housing and Infrastructure and the Department of Regional NSW.